jnstockley/PiTV/README.md

  ### Basic Install (w/o Unified Remote Server)
  ### `curl https://raw.githubusercontent.com/jnstockley/PiTV/master/PiTV-basic-install.sh | bash`
- After running this please reboot system!
+ After running this please reboot the system!

  ### Full Install (w/ Unified Remote Server)
  ### `curl https://raw.githubusercontent.com/jnstockley/PiTV/master/PiTV-full-install.sh | bash `
- After running this please reboot system!
+ After running this please reboot the system!

  ## Current Limitations
  The only officially supported user-friendly activation method is using Siri Shortcuts.
 Another way of activation is to use Postman to make GET and POST requests to the server.
 More activation methods on the way.